kavinyao/hackab.it/source/modularized-page-closing-confirmation/index.md

 });
 ```

-You can see that `webapp:page:closing` event is something like `beforeunload` with more regular interface (cancellable with `preventDefault`).
+You can see that `webapp:page:closing` event is something like `beforeunload` yet with a more regular interface (cancellable with `preventDefault`).
 This solution has all the benefits we want: clear intention, keeping modularization as well as decentralized control.

 Hope this post gives you some insight on the usage of jQuery custom event!